Jeremiah Zagar

-Jeremiah Zagar (/ˈzeɪɡɑːr/; born 1980 or 1981) is an American filmmaker.
+Jeremiah Zagar (/ˈzeɪɡɑːr/; born 1981) is an American filmmaker.
 He has directed the feature films We the Animals (2018) and Hustle (2022).
 The former was nominated for five categories at the 34th Independent Spirit Awards.
 He also directed the 2008 documentary In a Dream, which is about his father Isaiah Zagar.

 Personal life

 Zagar was born in South Philadelphia.
-His father is Isaiah Zagar.
+His father is mosaic artist Isaiah Zagar.